$2.1M aids U of A researchers in building chemical sensors to safeguard troops

 Su received $2.8 million from the U.S. Defense Threat Reduction Agency four years ago to conduct phase 1 research for her project, which is called FORWARD: FLOWER-Based Optical Resonators for Widely Applicable Reagent Detection.

 Phase 1 tested FLOWER's detection capabilities on tiny amounts of airborne chemical warfare agents.
-Su, principal investigator at the university's Little Sensor Lab and a Craig M. Berge Faculty Fellow, said FLOWER detected part-per-million concentrations of DIMP, a byproduct of sarin, a highly toxic nerve agent that is clear, odorless and tasteless.
+Su, principal investigator at the university's Little Sensor Lab and a Craig M. Berge Faculty Fellow, said FLOWER detected part-per-trillion concentrations of DIMP, a byproduct of sarin, a highly toxic nerve agent that is clear, odorless and tasteless.
 It is incredibly difficult to detect without advanced tools, making it a dangerous obstacle for the U.S. Army.

 "We were also looking at things like nitric oxide, ammonia, formaldehyde, all these different chemicals," Su said.
 "We were able to demonstrate record levels of sensitivity."